andyaiken/skirmish/docs/tasks.md

 * It's possible to run out of proficiencies to learn
   * Might have to add some code to a feature to see whether it can be chosen
   * Should do the same for actions - only allow action cards to be drawn if they can be used
+    * For example, can't use a weapon attack if you dont have a weapon

 ## To Do